chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_package_providers.rst

    * - ``Chef::Provider::Package::Dpkg``
      - ``dpkg_package``
      -
-     - This is the default provider for the |debian dkpg| platform.
+     - This is the default provider for the |debian dpkg| platform.
 Can be used with the ``options`` attribute.
    * - ``Chef::Provider::Package::EasyInstall``
      - ``easy_install_package``
      -